Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Commercial Banks

-Commercial banks are what many of us visualize when we hear the term “bank,” whether we are thinking of a major bank with hundreds of bricks-and-mortar branches or an online-only entity.
+Commercial banks are what many of us visualize when we hear the term “bank,” whether we are thinking of a major bank with hundreds of brick-and-mortar branches or an online-only entity.
 They are usually owned by private investors and are for-profit organizations.

 Commercial banks tend to offer the most diverse services of all depository institutions, from personal banking to global banking services such as foreign exchange-related services, money management, and investment banking.
 The offerings may depend on how large the institution is and which customer segments it serves (say, consumers and different types of businesses).